How Does Occupational Therapy Help Your Child?

 - Increase repertoire of foods they’re comfortable eating

 All children develop at different rates.
-If your child does not meet key developmental milestones, early intervention is key to prevent problems from escalating and to get started on developing new skills.
+If your child does not meet key developmental milestones, early support and intervention is key to prevent problems from escalating and to get started on developing new skills.